-So if this is you, the idea of packing (and not overpacking or under packing) fills you with as much dread as my mate Kim, then I hope this packing list for a week in Fiji (or any other island holiday) will help you:
+So if this is you, the idea of packing (and not overpacking or under packing) fills you with as much dread as my mate Kim, then I hope this packing list for a week in the Pacific Islands will help you:

 Oh, and I’m going to assume you do not want to do any laundry on your one-week holiday (why would you??), although you may not be adverse to washing your smalls if need be (!)